projectatomic/atomic-site/source/community/gsoc.html.md

 # Project Atomic in Google Summer of Code 2016

-This year Project Atomic is proposing to participate in [Google Summer of Code 2016](https://developers.google.com/open-source/gsoc/) as part of the [Fedora Project](https://fedoraproject.org/wiki/GSOC_2016).
-At this point, we have not been accepted.
+This year Project Atomic is participating in [Google Summer of Code 2016](https://developers.google.com/open-source/gsoc/) as part of the [Fedora Project](https://fedoraproject.org/wiki/GSOC_2016).
 If you are a student, or know a student, please consider submitting proposals once GSoC opens.

 Specific projects we are accepting proposals in include: